 It will also help you to find it easier to communicate together calmly and will reduce guilt over the separation.

-If you are both treating each other fairly, then it is a crucial factor to consider if you are going to get sexually intimate during your separation, with your spouse.
+If you are treating each other fairly, then it is a crucial factor to consider if you will get sexually intimate during your separation from your spouse.

 3. Investment in lovemaking can make your partner fall in love again

 Investing in lovemaking can make your spouse want to work on falling in love with you again.